ColdCoder92/ColdCoder92/README.md

 - 👋 Hi everyone!, I am Lucas Rodriguez.
-- 🏫 I am very interested in applying my development skills to contribute to other's projects.
+- 🏫 I am very interested in applying my development skills to contribute to other projects.
-- 🌱 I’m currently practicing Kotlin.
+- 🌱 I’m currently practicing .NET & React.
 - 💞️ I enjoy positive results and creativity as much as I enjoy my ice cream.
 - 📫 You can reach me by [email](mailto:lucasrodriguez1002@proton.me).